 Supreme Court decision

-The Supreme Court of the Netherlands has now decided that the 150 kilometers criterion in the 30%-ruling is not in contradiction with EU law.
+The Supreme Court of the Netherlands has now decided that the 150 kilometers regulation in the 30%-ruling is not in contradiction with EU law.
 This means that the current practice of the 30%-ruling stays in tact.
 The ruling is only applicable if the employee lived more than 150 kilometers from the Dutch border during a period exceeding two-thirds of the 24 months period before the start of the employment.

 150 kilometers from Dutch border